-Onsite and offsite sSite characterization and environmental monitoring, (includingincluding, but not limited to, siting, construction (or, modification), operation, and dismantlement or closing (and abandonment) removal or otherwise proper closure (such as of a well) of characterization and monitoring devices, and siting, construction, and associated operation of a small-scale laboratory building or renovation of a room in an existing building for sample analysis).
-Such activities would be designed in conformance with applicable requirements and use best management practices to limit Tthe potential effects of any resultant ground disturbance would be limited through compliance with applicable requirements and use of best management practices.
-Covered Activitiesactivities covered include, but are not limited to, site characterization and environmental monitoring under CERCLA and RCRA.
-(This class of actions excludes activities in saltwater and freshwateraquatic environments.
-See B3.16 of this appendix for salt water and freshwatersuch activities.)
-Specific activities include, but are not limited to:
+Site characterization and environmental monitoring (including, but not limited to, siting, construction, modification, operation, and dismantlement and removal or otherwise proper closure (such as of a well) of characterization and monitoring devices. and siting, construction, and associated operation of a small-scale laboratory building or renovation of a room in an existing building for sample analysis).
+Such activities would be designed in conformance with applicable requirements and use best management practices to limit the potential effects of any resultant ground disturbance.
+Covered activities include, but are not limited to, site characterization and environmental monitoring under CERCLA and RCRA.
+(This class of actions excludes activities in aquatic environments.
+See B3.16 of this appendix for such activities.)
+Specific activities include. but are not limited to:

-- (a) Geological, geophysical (such as gravity, magnetic, electrical, seismic, and radar, and temperature gradient), geochemical, and engineering surveys and mapping, includingand the establishment of survey marks.
-Seismic techniques would not include large-scale reflection or refraction testing;- - (b) Installation and operation of field instruments,- (such as stream-gauging stations or flow-measuring devices, telemetry systems, geochemical monitoring tools, and geophysical exploration tools);- - (c) Drilling of wells for sampling or monitoring of groundwater or the vadose (unsaturated) zone, well logging, and installation of water-level recording devices in wells;- - (d) Aquifer and underground reservoir response testing;- - (e) Installation and operation of ambient air monitoring equipment; - (f) Sampling and characterization of water, soil, rock, or contaminants (such as drilling using truck- or mobile-scale equipment, and modification, use, and plugging of boreholes); - (g) Sampling and characterization of water effluents, air emissions, or solid waste streams; - (h) Installation and operation of meteorological towers and associated activities, (such asincluding assessment of potential wind energy resources); - (i) Sampling of flora or fauna; and - (j) Archeological, historic, and cultural resource identification in compliance with 36 CFR part 800 and 43 CFR part 7.
+- (a) Geological, geophysical (such as gravity, magnetic, electrical, seismic, radar, and temperature gradient), geochemical, and engineering surveys and mapping, and the establishment of survey marks.
+Seismic techniques would not include large-scale reflection or refraction testing; - (b) Installation and operation of field instruments (such as stream-gauging stations or flow-measuring devices, telemetry systems, geochemical monitoring tools, and geophysical exploration tools): - (c) Drilling of wells for sampling or monitoring of groundwater or the vadose (unsaturated) zone, well logging, and installation of water-level recording devices in wells; - (d) Aquifer and underground reservoir response testing; - (e) Installation and operation of ambient air monitoring equipment: - (f) Sampling and characterization of water, soil, rock, or contaminants (such as drilling using truck- or mobile-scale equipment, and modification, use, and plugging of boreholes); - (g) Sampling and characterization of water effluents, air emissions, or solid waste streams: - (h) Installation and operation of meteorological towers and associated activities (such as assessment of potential wind energy resources): - (i) Sampling of flora or fauna; and - (j) Archeological, historic, and cultural resource identification in compliance with 36 CFR part 800 and 43 CFR part 7.